 - Watching our loved ones suffer through their own ‘bad habits’;

-- Bullying, harassment or social torment at the hands of others etc.
+- Being bullied, harassed or tormented socially at the hands of others.

-And it is always wise to bring these problems to God, hoping he can orchestrate an answer for us.
+And it is always wise to bring these problems to God, hoping he can set-up, or orchestrate, an answer for us.
 This particularly applies when a loved one is suffering as a result of their own bad habits etc.

 5.1 Will God change other people for us?

-But at times our prayers, when dealing with interpersonal problems etc, revolve around expecting God to actually ‘force’ someone else to change in some way.
-Unfortunately, he cannot be expected to overrule anybody’s free will and alter their judgement, behaviour or attitudes etc, as such (just as he won’t do it to you or me).
+But at times, when dealing with interpersonal problems, our prayers revolve around expecting God to actually ‘force’ someone else to change in some way.
+Unfortunately, he cannot be expected to overrule anybody’s free will and alter their judgement, behaviour or attitudes as such (just as he won’t do it to you or me).

 They must learn lessons for themselves in life and thereby want to change first.
 Of course, God will attempt to highlight the error of their ways to them.
 How God tries to change each of us is discussed in the article,“God’s guiding hand”.